microsoft/golazo/docs/task-board.md

    obtains 2 or more peer signoffs.
 4. Engineer – Implementation and tests and instrumentation.
 Peer reviews (2 or more) required before moving forward.
-5. Release – Code merges/deploys; feature flags or incremental rollout if applicable.
+5. Release – Code merges and deploys with feature flags or incremental rollout if applicable.
-   Monitoring/observability verified.
+   Monitoring/observability is verified.
 6. Customer Validation – Stakeholder / user confirms value delivered or provides immediate feedback loop.
-7. Done – Definition of Done fully met; learnings captured for retrospective.
+7. Done – Definition of Done fully met and learnings captured for the retrospective.

 ### Column Exit Criteria